nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting multiple labels from a tag : `unlabel`

-Delete one or more label from a tag.
+Delete one or more label from a tag. <br>
+If some labels are invalid, all the other valid labels will be deleted from the tag, and the invalid ones will be shown to the user.

 Format: ` unlabel t>TAG_NAME l>LABEL1 [l>LABEL2]...`